posit-conf-2025/quarto-brand/README.md

 ### posit::conf(2025)

-by Thomas Pedersen, and Teun Van den Brand
+by Isabella Velasquez and Sara Altman

 -----